 +41 44 632 37 28

-Address list on the website of the Department of Earth Sciences.
+Address list on the website of the Department of Earth and Planetary Sciences.